cloudmesh-community/book/chapters/cloud/datacenter.md

 Scientists world wide have identified a link between carbon emission and global warming.
-As the energy consumption of a data center is substantial, it is prudent to estimate the overall carbon emisssion.
+As the energy consumption of a data center is substantial, it is prudent to estimate the overall carbon emission.
 Schneider Electric (formerly APC) has provided a report on how to estimate the Carbon footprint of a data center.